 The three bureaus sponsor a website called AnnualCreditReport.com for just this purpose.
 But, is it safe to use?
 Impersonators used the site to obtain the reports of some celebrities in 2013, and there are several scam sites trying to imitate AnnualCreditReport.com.
 Here’s what you should know before you access your reports.

 To understand the precautions AnnualCreditReport.com takes, it's important to have an overview of how the site works.
 First, you must provide your Social Security Number.
 You'll also need to give AnnualCreditReport.com your first and last name, your current address, and if you've lived there for less than two years, your previous address.

 Once you enter that information, the site asks you which credit report you'd like to request.
 You can select one, two or all three.
-(Perhaps you want to space out your requests so you are checking on one report every few months.)
+Perhaps you may want to space out your requests so you are checking on one report every few months.

 Your credit reports won’t include your credit scores.
 Experian, TransUnion, and Equifax can provide those separately, but there are sometimes fees.
 You can get scores for free from sites such as CreditKarma.com or CreditSesame.com.
 Many major credit card companies also include free scores monthly as a perk.

 AnnualCreditReport.com says your information is encrypted while you are filling out the form and when it sends your details to the three bureaus.
 According to the site, there are "physical, electronic and procedural safeguards” in place to ensure security, including internal and external firewalls.

 Still, there is a disclaimer that “no data transmission or storage can be guaranteed to be 100% secure.”
 The company didn’t respond to a request for more information about the site’s security features.